-The Orange Crest subdivision in Riverside, CA., was particularly hard hit by the housing crisis.
-In Riverside County as a whole, nearly 1 in 5 houses has been in foreclosure since 2008.- David Weinberg
+The Orange Crest subdivision in Riverside, CA., was particularly hard hit by the housing crisis.- David Weinberg

 In some neighborhoods of Orange Crest, real-estate agent Kristal Wilson sold nearly all the houses -- and then sold them again when the owners faced foreclosure.
 She's changed how she does business.